 DLI Research Fellow

 Biography: As a DLI Research Fellow at Cornell University's technology campus in New York City, Michael Byrne explores the ways in which mixed reality and dance can redress historical asymmetries in urban and rural environments.
 His core project unites leaders from the fields of performance, tech, museology, and architecture to illuminate the histories of marginalized communities through movement and computational design.
 Michael also investigates contextual disruptions through re-performance, addressing themes of ageism and intergenerational knowledge transmission (as modalities of embodied technology) within dance practices.
-A recent highlight involved collaborating with New York City Ballet’s Choreographic Institute (NYCI) to activate two commissions by Sophie Laplane and Alysa Pires within the Cornell Tech campus.
+Recent highlights for him involved collaborating with New York City Ballet’s Choreographic Institute (NYCI) to activate two commissions by Sophie Laplane and Alysa Pires on the Cornell Tech campus, as well as a cross-disciplinary partnership with Ballet Hispánico using dance, drones, and robotics.

 Design: Michael worked as an Art Director for Network BBDO (South Africa), as well as Citigroup Investment Bank and Kramer (United Kingdom).

 Computational Histories Program: www.dli.tech.cornell.edu/computational-histories